To gain a Math endorsement, you must demonstrate your subject–matter knowledge in multiple ways.

 - Math 160: Intro to Applied Statistics.

 You must pass the National Evaluations System's exam (NES) in Math and submit scores from an approved basic skills test.
 No specific passing score is required for basic skills.
 Scores are used as a formative instrument to determine a candidate's basic skill level in reading, writing, and mathematics.

 Please see our Testing Overview page for information on testing deadlines.

 Math, Reading & Writing

 TEST: NES 304

-During the academic year, you will complete middle school and high school teaching methods coursework and Math-related school-based experiences.
-In addition, the state of Washington requires that you pass the Teacher Performance Assessment (edTPA), which you will submit during spring semester.
+You will complete middle school and high school teaching methods coursework and Math-related school-based experiences during the academic year.
+In addition, the state of Washington requires that you pass the Teacher Performance Assessment (edTPA), which you will submit during the spring semester.

 For additional information, contact Karen Stump at the School of Education.